Radical axis: Radical plane and hyperplane

-The radical plane of two nonconcentric spheres in three dimensions is defined similarly: it is the locus of points from which tangents to the two spheres have the same length.
+The radical plane of two non-concentric spheres in three dimensions is defined similarly: it is the locus of points from which tangents to the two spheres have same lengths.
 The fact that this locus is a plane follows by rotation in the third dimension from the fact that the radical axis is a straight line.

-The same definition can be applied to hyperspheres in Euclidean space of any dimension, giving the radical hyperplane of two nonconcentric hyperspheres.
+The same definition can be applied to hyperspheres in Euclidean space of any dimension, giving the radical hyperplane of two non-concentric hyperspheres.